Legal Support Activities

 The Legal Network is a neutral, non-partisan, group of experts in different fields involved in Free Software legal issues.
 Currently the Legal Network has several hundreds of participants from different legal systems, academic backgrounds and affiliations.
 The aim of the Legal Network is to promote discussion and foster better knowledge of the legal constructs that back Free Software.
 The conversations on the Legal Network are intended to be dynamic, thought-provoking and up to speed with the most recent developments.
 Since 2007, we have been conducting the annual Legal and Licencing Workshop (LLW) which has become the world’s foremost gathering of lawyers, technologists, and thought leaders on Free Software legal and licensing topics in an informal and confidential atmosphere.

-The FSFE’s License Questions mailing list is our group of volunteers dedicated to provide help with Free Software licenses and compliance.
+The FSFE’s Licence Questions mailing list is our group of volunteers dedicated to provide help with Free Software licences and compliance.
 If you need advice on what Free Software licence you should use, or if you want to know more about what rights you have over a piece of Free Software, you can contact us.

 The FSFE is a partner organisation of NGI, a coalition of various not-for-profit organisations from across Europe.
 Funded by the European Commmission, NGI provides grants to individual researchers and developers, as well as teams that wish to work on new ideas and technologies that contribute to the establishment of the Next Generation Internet.
 The FSFE provides legal support for projects that improve openness, inclusivity, transparency, privacy, cooperation, and protection of data.